 Low consumer confidence

 Not only was there less cash around but people were reticent about big-ticket purchases.
-Fewer people were moving house – thus were not reappraising their white goods.
+Fewer people were moving house – thus were not reappraising their white goods and electrical devices.

 A dated retail estate